 STDs, or sexually transmitted diseases, are passed from one person to another via unprotected sex.
+They can be transmitted whether or not the male has an orgasm, and can even be passed when there is no penetration.
 The most common sexually transmitted diseases in the US include Genital Human Papillomavirus (HPV), followed by Chlamydia, Gonorrhea, HIV/AIDS and then Syphilis.

 Syphilis is given so much attention by people all over the world due to its passive nature.
-It was not uncommon for people to live with syphilis for ten or more years before symptoms show such as crusty scabs on the genital area, mental degradation or even death.
+It was not uncommon for people to live with syphilis for ten or more years before symptoms appear, including crusty scabs on the genital area, mental degradation or even death.
 While cases of syphilis today are far less dramatic, they are still very real and very communicable.
 If syphilis is diagnosed in an early stage, it can be cured with antibiotics.

-HIV/AIDS is one of the most highly publicized STDs in the world and came to head in the early 1980s at which time gay males were blamed for the introduction and spread of this STD.
+HIV/AIDS is one of the most highly publicized STDs in the world starting in the early 1980s, at which time gay males were blamed for the introduction and spread of this STD.
 As science explored the true root cause of infection, they learned that heterosexual partners were just as capable of passing HIV to one another as gay couples.
 Soon the “gay plague” moniker was dropped and HIV (Human Immuno-Deficiency Virus) was adopted.
 Simply put, HIV is the virus that causes AIDS (Acquired Immune Deficiency Syndrome).

-The use of condoms can help protect males from STDs 99% of the time.
-Being open with sexual partners about the need for STD testing is an even better choice.
+The easiest and most effective preventative tactic is to use condoms.
+Condoms protect men and women from up to STDs 99% of the time.
+Being open with sexual partners about STD history and about the need for STD testing is another wise choice.
 There are many cases when one partner has no idea they are carrying around a disease that could cause infertility, pain, scarring, and even death.
 Taking a chance is just not worth it!